rroels/ulanzi_tc001_hardware/README.md

 ## Example Code: Real Time Clock (RTC)

-The RTC built into the ESP32 is not very accurate, and is not meant to be used to tracking real-world time.
-Instead, you should use the DS1307 on the PCB.
+The RTC built into the ESP32 is not very accurate, and is not meant to be used to track real-world time.
+For that, you should use the DS1307 RTC on the PCB.

 There are plenty of libraries for Arduino for the DS1307:
 * https://github.com/PaulStoffregen/DS1307RTC